elementary/photos/README.md

 * python-scour
 * valac

 Run `meson build` to configure the build environment.
-Change to the build directory and run `ninja test` to build
+Change to the build directory and run `ninja` to build

     meson build --prefix=/usr
     cd build
-    ninja test
+    ninja

 To install, use `ninja install`, then execute with `io.elementary.photos`